Reviews You Can Rely On

 Water Resistance

 We all want dry feet when hiking.
 Dry feet are key to avoiding blisters and staying warm when walking in the cold and wet.
 And wet feet are far from comfortable.
 Almost all of our test models feature some waterproof/breathable fabric membrane.
-Most models use a Gore-Tex or eVent brand membrane, while Keen, Merrell, Timberland, and Lowa use proprietary membranes.
-Only one boot, the Timberland White Ledge Mid Waterproof, used no waterproof/breathable membrane at all.
+Most models use a Gore-Tex or eVent brand membrane, while Keen, Merrell, Timberland, Lowa, and On use proprietary membranes.
+Only one waterproof boot, the Timberland White Ledge Mid Waterproof, used no waterproof/breathable membrane at all.
 Instead, it used a waterproof leather upper to keep water out.

 First, we measured what we call the “flood level” of each boot.
 A typical design feature of hiking boots is a gusseted or bellows tongue.
 Gussets keep rocks and debris from entering the shoe, and the waterproof membrane extends through this gusset for protection.
 We measured the depth of water we could wade into with each boot before it flooded in over the top.
 The overall top-scoring Nucleo High II comes in with a height of 6.75 inches.
+The 996 Vios GTX also flooded at 6.75 inches — but it achieved this in a size 14 compared to the size 11 Nucleo.

 We stood in this bucket and filled the water up until they let water in to measure the flood height.